imballinst/oas-typescript/docs/docs/nodejs-server-stubs/01-concepts.md

 This is part of the server stubs, so you don't have to do anything here.
 :::

 First things first, router will receive request from the client.
 These routers are generated from the `paths` object in the OpenAPI Specification.
-These routers will gather up information inside `ctx` and then pass it to the security middleware, depending on whether `security` field or the field that you specified in `--app-security-requirements-field` exist or not in the operation object.
+These routers will gather up information from the request and then pass it to the security middleware, depending on whether `security` field or the field that you specified in `--app-security-requirements-field` exist or not in the operation object.

 ## Security Middleware (optional)